Claude Desktop Setup Guide

 Understanding the codebase:

 User: I'm working on a Next.js project.
 Help me understand the architecture.
 Claude: I'll use the project context to understand your codebase.
-[Uses bootspring_context] Based on the context, your project is a Next.js 14 application with: - App Router architecture - Prisma for database (PostgreSQL) - Clerk for authentication - Tailwind CSS for styling The main routes are...
+[Uses bootspring_context] Based on the context, your project is a Next.js 14 application with: - App Router architecture - Prisma for database (PostgreSQL) - JWT sessions for authentication - Tailwind CSS for styling The main routes are...

 Getting expert help: